Simon Gillett: Loan spells

 On 30 September 2005, Gillett gained his first team experience when he was loaned out to League One side Walsall on a month deal loan.
 The next day, Gillett made his Walsall debut, where he played for 64 minutes, in a 3–2 loss against Port Vale.
 After making another appearance, Gillett returned to his parent club soon after suffering an injury.

 On 9 August 2006, Gillett was loaned out to Blackpool on a one-month deal.
 Gillett then made his Blackpool debut on 12 August 2006, in a 1–0 loss against Rotherham United.
 After extending his loan spell at the club for two months, It was with the Fylde Coast club that he scored his first league goal, on 12 September, in a 1–1 draw with Chesterfield at Bloomfield Road.
 The following month, on 21 October, he was sent off in the Seasiders' 2–1 win at Crewe Alexandra, which turns out to be his last appearance for the club.
 After making fourteen appearances, Gillett returned to his parent club.

 Weeks after returning to his parent club, on 23 November 2006, he moved on loan to AFC Bournemouth until the New Year.
 Gillett made his Bournemouth debut on 25 November 2006, playing 90 minutes, in a 0–0 draw against Bradford City.
 Gillett then scored his first Bournemouth goal on 23 December 2006 against his former club, Blackpool and saw Bournemouth lost 3–1.
 After making seven appearances and scoring once in total, Gillett returned to his parent club after suffering from ankle injury and in addition to being recalled.

-Having previously he would like to returned to the club, it was announced on 30 January 2007, Gillett returned to Blackpool on loan until the end of the 2006–07 season.
+Having previously said he would like to return to the club, it was announced on 30 January 2007, Gillett returned to Blackpool on loan until the end of the 2006–07 season.
 Gillett's first game after signing for the club on loan spell came on 3 February 2007, in a 3–1 loss against Blackpool.
 After making seventeen appearances, Gillett remained at the club for the club's play-offs and on 27 May 2007 he came on as a last-minute substitute in the Seasiders' League One play-off final victory over Yeovil Town at Wembley.

 On 20 September 2007, he joined League One side Yeovil Town on loan, initially for a month.
 Gillett made his Yeovil Town debut on 22 September 2007, in a 2–1 loss against Brighton & Hove Albion.
 Gillett went on to make four appearances for the club before returning to his parent club.